James-Caesar/James-Caesar/README.md

 - Hi There👋🏻,I’m @James-Caesar
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on New Stuffs
+- 💞️ I’m looking forward in collaborate on New Stuffs
 - 📫 How to reach me IG @Jamescaesar2022

 <!---